 - Check out this interview in which she explains how her team works.

 - Read this piece she edited on Harvey Weinstein's complicity machine.

-Rebecca Corbett will deliver the Reuters Memorial Lecture at 17:30 on Monday 2 March at Lady Margaret Hall.
-Her talk will be followed by a panel discussion with Alan Rusbridger, Chair of the Reuters Institute's Steering Committee and former editor-in-ehief of The Guardian; Helen Lewis, Journalist and author of the book Difficult Women: A History Of Feminism in 11 Fights; and Javier Moreno Barber, editor-in-chief of El País America.
-You can watch the event in this link.
+Rebecca Corbett delivered the Reuters Memorial Lecture in March 2020 at Lady Margaret Hall.
+Her talk was followed by a panel discussion with Alan Rusbridger, Chair of the Reuters Institute's Steering Committee and former editor-in-ehief of The Guardian; Helen Lewis, Journalist and author of the book Difficult Women: A History Of Feminism in 11 Fights; and Javier Moreno Barber, editor-in-chief of El País America.
+You can watch the event below.